 6.7 This section 6 shall constitute the entire obligation of Upsales towards the Customer in respect of Upsales’ performance and liability in regard of the service level and Regular User Support of the Service, unless otherwise agreed.

 7. Prices and Payment

-7.1 Applicable prices for the Service are set out in the Main Agreement.
+7.1 Applicable prices for the Service are set out in the Subscription.
 All prices are exclusive of VAT and similar taxes.
 As regards any services for which no specific price has been agreed in writing, Upsales’ standard fees, applicable at the time of delivery, shall apply.

-7.2 Unless otherwise agreed in writing, Upsales’ standard fees, as applicable from time to time, shall apply to any additional services and work for which prices are not specified in the Main Agreement.
-Except for Regular User Support, services provided by Upsales in connection with support requests by the Customer are not included in the prices for the Service set out in the Main Agreement.
+7.2 Unless otherwise agreed in writing, Upsales’ standard fees, as applicable from time to time, shall apply to any additional services and work for which prices are not specified in the Subscription.
+Except for Regular User Support, services provided by Upsales in connection with support requests by the Customer are not included in the prices for the Service set out in the Subscription.

-7.3 Any overdue payment shall carry interest in accordance with the Swedish Interest Act (SFS 1975:635).
-In addition to other available remedies, Upsales may immediately suspend the Service, and/or terminate the Agreement with immediate effect pursuant to section 8, if full payment is not received when due.
+7.3 Any overdue payment shall carry interest in accordance with the Swedish Interest Act (SFS 1975:635) and Upsales shall have the right to collect a reminder fee and/or collection fee in accordance with applicable laws.
+In addition to other available remedies, Upsales may immediately suspend the Service, and/or terminate the Agreement with immediate effect and without prior notice if full payment is not received when due.